-Major Customer and Concentration of Credit Risk- We have a limited number of customers.
+Major Customer and Concentration of Credit Risk - We have a limited number of customers.
 During the three months ended March 31, 2023, sales to two customers accounted for 99% of total revenue.
-The total balance due from these customers as of March 31, 2023 comprised 91% of accounts receivable.
-During the three months ended March 31, 2022, sales to two customers accounted for 99% of total revenue.
-The total balance due from these customers as of March 31, 2023 comprised 91% of accounts receivable.
+The total balance due from these customers as of March 31, 2023, comprised 91% of accounts receivable.
 During the three months ended March 31, 2022, sales to two customers accounted for 99% of total revenue.
 The total balances due from these customers as of December 31, 2022, made up 82% of accounts receivable.
 No other customer represented more than 10% of our revenue.
 Loss of these customers could have a material adverse impact on the Company.